 The Q6 E-Tron is expected to be slightly bigger than the Q5, just as the Q4 E-Tron is slightly bigger than the Q3.
 Duesmann didn't provide any specs on the vehicle but we know its PPE platform will have an 800-volt electrical system and a maximum range of 300 miles or more on a charge.

 2023 Audi Q6 E-Tron spy shots - Photo credit: S. Baldauf/SB-Medien

-The automaker also announced in June that it will launch its final car equipped with an internal-combustion engine as early as 2026.
+The automaker also announced last June that it will launch its final car equipped with an internal-combustion engine as early as 2026.
 This means you can expect most models in the Audi lineup to switch to electric power as they are redesigned.
 Stay tuned.